You know those sales pages that are really, really long? They’re great, but they mostly suck. I mean, the way they’re usually implemented sucks.

 This helps consumers come to a decision as to whether the product solves their particular problem quickly.
 Clicking through several different pages only gets in the way.

-Why that much copy?
+Why that much copy on a sales page?

 The amount of copy you need depends on the complexity and cost of the product.
 The more complicated and/or expensive the product, the more you need to explain, show, educate, convince.

 If you’re selling a box of matches for $0.25—and I need one—I don’t need to read any copy.
 I just buy it.
 The product is simple and cheap.

 Buyers are readers

 Worried that your copy is too long?
 Don’t.
-If somebody is ready to buy after just a brief skim – having just read ~20% of the copy – they can just skip ahead and click ‘buy’.
+If somebody is ready to buy after just a brief skim (having just read ~20% of the copy), they can just skip ahead and click “Buy.”
 No problem.

 “My sales letter for Earn $1k is 47 pages long, but it converts very well.
 And when people read it, they will do things like this, they will nod their heads as they are reading the entire thing.
 We’ll see them stopping and we’ll see them resuming again.
 They’re really thinking about it.”

-But long form sales pages are cheesy and scammy!
+But long-form sales pages are cheesy and scammy!

 Exclamation marks!
 Check.
 Hype!
 Check.
 THE Absolute best!
 Check.
 This must be selling like crazy.
 (In case you were wondering, it’s not.)

-They couldn’t even get their logo display right and the headline is unreadable.
+They couldn’t even get their logo display right, and the headline is unreadable.

 - Most of them look like vomit.
 Worse, actually.

-I want to remind you – it’s not the format, it’s the execution that sucks.
+I want to remind you: It’s not the format that sucks.
+It’s the execution.

-- Long form sales pages can look great.
+- Long-form sales pages can look great.

-“There is no such thing as an attention span.
+There is no such thing as an attention span.
 There is only the quality of what you are viewing.
 This whole idea of an attention span is, I think, a misnomer.
-People have an infinite attention span if you are entertaining them.”
+People have an infinite attention span if you are entertaining them.

-I’ve written a thorough article called Quick Course on Effective Website Copywriting, but note that this article is more about the process – and less about style and techniques.
+I’ve written a thorough article called “Quick Course on Effective Website Copywriting”, but note that this article is more about the process and less about the style or techniques.